PolarComputer/Hammer-Time/readme.md

 ```

+## FIXME
+ - Everything should return the Hammer Object and not a string or number
+ - Don't reset hour `24` to `00`

 ## Things to add
+ - Make toString a static function as well as a method
  - Set the time using a Time String with AM or PM
  - Testing JS Script